 While this is just a simple application of Ohm's law, it does a nice job of illustrating how to use a computer algebra system (Mathcad) to solve this type of problem.
 It also illustrates how even simple problems involve assumptions and approximations.

 Many low-voltage wiring installation manuals include a table of allowed wattages as a function of wiring distances and wire gauge.
 I noticed that they are nearly all different.
-As I looked at the various tables, it appears that they each table assumes a specific lamp layout – a layout that is often not named.
+As I looked at the various tables, it appears that each table assumes a specific lamp layout (be it a photo moon lamp or other kind) – a layout that is often not named.
 I thought I would examine one of these tables in detail to see if I really understood what is going on.
 This post summarizes this analysis work.

 Most of the installation manuals are still written assuming a halogen bulb.
 Outdoor LED fixtures are just starting to become common.
 While my work here will focus on the duplicating the results of a halogen bulb-based table, but it can easily be extended to be applicable for LED fixtures.